harshlal028/webauthn/Explainer:-WebAuthn-Large-Blob-Extension.md

     challenge: ...,
     allowCredentials: [{
       type: "public-key",
-      id: credentialId,  // only a single credential is supported.
+      id: credentialId,  // Only a single credential is supported.
     }],
     extensions: {
       largeBlob: {